 - Use text-based reviews as features on the main page of the site.

-- Include a separate page specifically to highlight testimonials.
+- Include a separate page specifically to highlight video testimonials.

 - Write up successful case studies.